 - How each party involved reacted to the accident

-- What actions each party took following the accident
+- Actions each party took following the accident

 In some cases, the other party may argue that you bear some responsibility for causing the accident that led to your injuries.
-Under Texas law, you cannot recover any compensation for your injuries if you are more than 50% at fault.
-Video footage can help prove that you were less than 50% at fault for causing the accident.
+Under Texas law, you cannot recover any compensation for your injuries if you are more than 50% at fault for the collision.
+Video footage can help prove that you were not primarily at fault for your accident.

 Which Parties Can Use Video Footage in a Personal Injury Case?

-You can use video footage to strengthen or support your claim for compensation after you are injured in an accident.
-When it is available, video footage can be a strong piece of evidence in your case.
-As long as you acquired it legally, you can submit it as evidence.
+You can use video footage to strengthen or support your claim for compensation after suffering injuries in an accident.
+When it is available, video footage can be a substantial piece of evidence in your case.
+So long as they acquire it legally, your attorney can submit the video as evidence.

 Complete a Free Case Evaluation form now

-You can start working toward getting compensation for your injuries in an accident by calling our law firm at (800) 777-7777 right away.
-We offer free consultations about your potential personal injury case, so do not hesitate to contact us today.
+You can start working toward getting compensation for your injuries in an accident by calling our law firm immediately.
+We offer free consultations.
+Call Loncar Lyon Jenkins today for your free consultation.